CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 > "hence comes the State of Mind of those who loathe their idleness complain that they have nothing to do and view the progress of others with the bitterest jealousy for an unhappy sloth favours the growth of envy and **those who cannot succeed themselves wish everyone else to be ruined.**"

-Epictetus is another stoic philosopher that will help you deal will viscous attacks from others.
+Epictetus is another stoic philosopher that will help you deal will vicious attacks from others.

 > “I laugh at those who think they can damage me.
 They do not know who I am, they do not know what I think, they cannot even touch the things which are really mine and with which I live.” &mdash; Epictetus